-The large amount of interfacial area and its 3D, intricate nature provide a large amount of design freedom.
-The SBs intelligently take advantage of this design freedom to couple old toughening mechanisms or precipitate completely new ones to substantially enhance their toughness, compared to that of their constituents.
-In the case of the next generation of id-CMCs, the large amount of design freedom provides us with not only an incredible opportunity but also a daunting challenge.
+The large amount of interfacial area and its intricate 3D nature provide a large amount of design freedom.
+The SBs intelligently take advantage of this design freedom by coupling old toughening mechanisms or precipitating completely new ones to substantially enhance their toughness, compared to the toughness of their constituents.
+When creating the next generation of interface dense CMCs (id-CMCs), this large amount of design freedom provides us with not only an incredible opportunity but also a daunting challenge.
 Because, the large design freedom makes it prohibitively time consuming and expensive to to figure out the optimal, or even satisfactory, small-scale architecture design by simply performing a large number of experimental parametric studies.
+Therefore, to leverage the power of 3D id-CMCs we must develop a better way to predict toughness from information about a CMC’s small-scale architecture and constituent material properties alone.

 The PI plans to take up this challenge as his long term career objective.
 In order to intelligently take advantage of the design freedom afforded by the 3D, interface dense designs, it is necessary to first understand the mechanisms through which interfaces and their geometry enhance the large scale toughness.
 Then it is necessary to consolidate that knowledge to create a computational tool that will enable one to connect small-scale architecture parameters and the large-scale toughness in id-materials.
 In line with this long term objective, the specific research objective of the proposed project is as follows: (i) Understand the mechanisms underlying how the small-scale interface architecture can enhance large scale toughness, and (ii) develop a computational mechanics method that captures such mechanics and can be used for designing the next generation of id-materials.